Conky – The Fully Customizable System Monitor For Linux

-Today we will be learning about Conky, a Linux system monitor which is used to create beautiful infographics of your system.
-If you have ever browsed r/unixporn and looked at a similar desktop and wondered how you can recreate the same beautiful monitoring setup on your device, you are in for a treat.
+Today we will be learning about Conky, which is used to create beautiful infographics of your system with the help of widgets.
+If you have ever browsed r/unixporn and looked at a similar desktop and wondered how you can recreate the same beautiful monitoring setup on your Linux or FreeBSD device, you are in for a treat.

-With its ability to display a wide range of system stats, music player integration, email notifications, and Lua scripting support, Conky is the ultimate tool to enhance your desktop experience.
+With its ability to display a wide range of system stats, music player integration, email notifications, and Lua scripting support, Conky is a free and open source tool to enhance your desktop experience.
 Get started by installing Conky, then dive into the exciting journey of configuration and theme customization.
 Check out amazing Conky setups, borrow ideas, and create your unique masterpiece.

 What is Conky?

-• Displays OS stats like uname, uptime, processes, active cores, memory usage, and many others.
+• Displays OS stats like uname, uptime, processes, active cores, memory usage, CPU usage, disk usage and many others.
 Infact it can be customized to display ANY text output.
 This enables conky to be insanely extensible.

-• Built in support for MPD, Audacious, and other music players so you can display the currently playing music and music queues.
+• Built in support for MPD, Audacious, and other many popular music players so you can display the currently playing music and music queues.

 • Built in IMAP and POP3 support so you can check on your mail notifications.